Russia kills three in ‘brutal’ strike on Odesa, Ukraine says

 AI generated

-The separate attacks were the latest in Moscow’s winter campaign of air strikes on Ukrainian energy infrastructure, with Kyiv under pressure to agree to a US-backed peace deal to end the nearly four-year war.
+The attack was the latest in Moscow’s winter campaign of strikes on Ukrainian energy infrastructure, with Kyiv under pressure to agree to a US-backed peace deal to end the nearly four-year war.

 “Every such Russian strike erodes the diplomacy that is still ongoing and undermines the efforts of partners who are helping to end this war,” Mr Zelensky wrote on X.

-The governor of the Odesa region, Mr Oleh Kiper, said two children and a pregnant woman were among the 23 wounded, and that several apartments in multi-storey buildings, a church, a kindergarten and a high school were damaged.
+Odesa Governor Oleh Kiper said two children and a pregnant woman were among the wounded in the strikes on the city.
+Dozens of residential buildings, a church, a kindergarten and a high school were damaged, he said.

-In Kharkiv, Governor Oleh Syniehubov said late on Jan 26 that a combined Russian missile and drone attack had knocked out power to about 80 per cent of the city and the surrounding region.
+In Ukraine’s second-largest city of Kharkiv, Governor Oleh Syniehubov said late on Jan 26 that a combined Russian missile and drone attack had knocked out power to about 80 per cent of the city and the surrounding region after an energy facility suffered “quite serious damage”.

 Ukrainian rescuers working at the site of a Russian strike on a school in Kharkiv, northeastern Ukraine, on Jan 26.